Timesheet approval has been around for years. Punch cards, clocking in and out, ID forms, paper forms, Excel — we’ve seen every variant.

-But, these processes are tedious and HR departments struggle to manage them.
-They must organize, deal with and approve timesheets for dozens or even hundreds of employees at the same time.
+But, these processes are tedious, and HR departments struggle to manage them.
+They must organize, deal with, and approve timesheets for dozens or even hundreds of employees at the same time.

-In today’s business world, these old-fashioned methods are too time consuming and they waste company time.
+In today’s business world, these old-fashioned methods are too time-consuming and waste company time.
 Optimize your company for the 21st century by automating long, manual processes.

 Why Won’t Old Methods Work Anymore?

+The paper itself costs companies lots of money every year.
 On average, it costs an organization $20 to file a document, $120 to find a misplaced document, and $220 to reproduce a lost document.

 Automation decreases the amount of paperwork — this improves employee morale and increases productivity since processes take much less time to complete.
 Approximately 60% of occupations could save 30% of their time with automation.

 Take a look at some old-fashioned timesheet approval methods and see why a modern company can’t afford to use them anymore.

 The time card is a rather primitive form of timesheet tracking.
 An employee inserts their card and the system stamps it with the current time.
 This made sense early on, but there are many disadvantages to this system.

 - Lines: This system comes with long lines to clock in and out.
 Employees end up standing in line first thing in the morning instead of getting straight to work.
 The last employee in line is the last one to start their daily tasks, and this time starts to add up.

 - Human error: An employee may incorrectly insert their card and get the wrong timestamp.
 But, it’s very hard to correct the error once the card is updated.
 Fixing the error is time-consuming and costly.